cs3org/OCM-API/IETF-RFC.md

                     endpoint.
 This value is provided for documentation purposes, and it SHOULD NOT be intended as a prefix for share requests.
-    * datatx (string) - The top-level path to be used for data transfers.
+    * datatx (string) - The top-level path used for data transfers.
                     This value is provided for documentation purposes, and it SHOULD NOT be intended as a prefix.
 In addition, implementations are expected to execute